From a speech to the Management and Leadership Network (MLN) Belfast, 27th Feb 2014

 There is a story from French history of a populist leader sitting in a café one afternoon and spotting a passing mob on their way to some unknown destination for some unknown purpose.
 So he jumps up after them shouting “There go the people.
 I must follow them, for I am their leader.”

-Now that quote and story may well be apocryphal but it does paradoxically represent an aspect of leadership, but only one aspect.
+That story may well be apocryphal but it does paradoxically represent an aspect of leadership, but only one aspect.
 And if this is the only aspect of leadership displayed by someone then that person is not truly a leader.
 Instead they are a mere panderer to popular sentiment, something to which the most craven of politicians are prone, as we know in this part of the world to our cost.

-I’d call what our French friend here was at maintenance of legitimacy.
+I’d call what our French friend was at maintenance of legitimacy.
 This is something that all leaders have to do whether that is upward management to a superior or a board, or in the case of a political figure like this French chap, to a constituency.

 But there are two other components to leadership.
 First there is staff development and with that the attendance to the key management functions that drive an organisation.
 Then there is strategic choice.